Thicker and Quicker: A Jumbo Token for Fast Plain Vision Transformers: Method: A Jumbo token for a Compute-Efficient Plain ViT

-\circlednum{2} Non-hierarchical and attention-only models can be easily adapted to \textbf{other data modalities}.
-For example, $1$D time series, $3$D point clouds, or multimodal data; users need only adjust tokenization strategies.
-We demonstrate a $1$D time series application of Jumbo in subsection \ref{subsec:time}.
+\textbf{Other Data Modalities and Shapes.} These properties explain the input flexibility of transformers, which Jumbo keeps.
+For example, users need only adjust tokenization strategies for $1$D time series, $3$D point clouds, or multimodal data.
+We show a $1$D time series application of Jumbo in subsection \ref{subsec:time} and preliminary application to vision-language data in subsection \ref{subsec:nlp}.

-\circlednum{3} Non-hierarchical and attention-only models can more easily benefit from other deep learning advances; i.e., they can \textbf{``piggyback'' off other innovations}. \circlednum{a} Many recent SSL methods are designed for the plain ViT's non-hierarchical shape \cite{wei2025towards, assran2023self, garrido2024learning}. \circlednum{b} Many recent segmentation and object detection ``heads'' are designed for the plain ViT's non-hierarchical shape \cite{fang2023unleashing, liu2025grounding, zhang2022segvit}. \circlednum{c} Many recent advances in compute kernels for plain self-attention decrease its cost.
-For example, Flash Attention \cite{dao2022flashattention, dao2023flashattention, shah2024flashattention} can speed up self-attention by more than $5\times$.
-Jumbo immediately benefits from these advances.
+\textbf{Plain ViT's Ecosystem.} These two properties---non-hierarchical and attention-only---maintain support for methods invented for the plain ViT.
+For example, segmentation and object detection heads \ccitep{fang2023unleashing, liu2025grounding, zhang2022segvit}, which expect ViT's unpooled feature map; test-time adaptation methods \ccitep{niu2023towards}, designed for the LayerNorm \ccitep{ba2016layernormalization} \emph{not} BatchNorm \ccitep{ioffe2015batchnormalizationacceleratingdeep}; and attention improvements, such as Flash Attention \ccitep{dao2022flashattention}, which can speed up self-attention by ${>}5\times$. \emph{Jumbo supports these innovations out of the box.}

-Conversely, \emph{none} of the compute-efficient architectures cited in subsection \ref{sec:compute-efficient} immediately benefit from these advances.
-None of them support other data modalities.
-And none of them support token dropping.
+Crucially, \emph{none} of the compute-efficient architectures in subsection \ref{sec:compute-efficient} immediately benefit from these advances, support other data modalities or token dropping, or integrate with the ViT ecosystem.

-\textbf{Two hypotheses.} Jumbo asymmetrically increases the network width.
-Thus, \circlednum{1} we expect increasing gains due to Jumbo with \emph{decreasing} patch token width.
-In other words, the more width-deprived a network, the more Jumbo should help.
-However, what it means to be ``width-deprived'' is not straightforward.
-Intuitively, tasks requiring reasoning over \emph{more concepts} must require \emph{more width} to store these concepts and facilitate reasoning over them.
-Thus, \circlednum{2} we expect increasing gains due to Jumbo with \emph{increasing} task output dimensionality.
+\textbf{Two hypotheses.} Jumbo asymmetrically increases the model capacity.
+Thus, \circlednum{1} we expect increasing gains due to Jumbo with \emph{decreasing} patch token width. \circlednum{2} We expect increasing gains due to Jumbo with \emph{increasing} task output dimensionality.
 We explore both of these hypotheses using experiments with ViTs of different widths and datasets of different complexities.